DinoChiesa/Apigee-Java-Json-Parse/README.md

 ## Usage Notes

 There are three callout classes:
-* com.google.apigee.edgecallouts.GsonTest
+* com.google.apigee.callouts.GsonTest
-* com.google.apigee.edgecallouts.JacksonTest
+* com.google.apigee.callouts.JacksonTest
-* com.google.apigee.edgecallouts.JavaxTest
+* com.google.apigee.callouts.JavaxTest

 Each uses a different de-serializer to produce a Map<String,Object> from a JSON.